Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

 1. Choosing Price Over Quality for Exterior Doors

 The cheapest exterior door rarely performs well in Queens County's climate.
-Low-quality doors warp, crack, and allow air infiltration.
-You'll spend more on heating, cooling, and eventual replacement than you saved initially.
+Low-quality doors warp, crack, and allow air infiltration, leading to higher energy use and eventual replacement that undoes any initial appeal.

 Exterior doors need proper weather resistance.
-A $600 door that fails in three years costs more than a $1,800 door lasting 20 years.
+A cheap door that fails in three years works out worse than a quality one lasting 20 years.

 2. Ignoring Climate Requirements